Shopify/polaris/.changeset/lovely-monkeys-drum.md

 'polaris.shopify.com': minor
 ---

-Update contribution section on doc site to be more conceise and clear.
+Updated contribution section on doc site to be more concise and clear.